 The glitter and resin mixture looks so cool over the gold stencils.

 I could play with resin and glitter all day.
-What do you think of my retro resin table?
+What do you think of my DIY coffee table?

 If you’re a blogger and are interested in participating in future challenges, don’t forget to contact the group for more information: email@example.com